DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/store/type.md

 Specifies the storage type the **DataSource** uses.

 ---
-This option accepts one of the following values:
+This property accepts one of the following values:

 - "array"
  Creates an [ArrayStore](/api-reference/30%20Data%20Layer/ArrayStore '/Documentation/ApiReference/Data_Layer/ArrayStore/').